Jasleen1/winterfell/examples/README.md

 * `fib` - computes the n-th term of a Fibonacci sequence using trace table with 2 registers.
 Each step in the trace table advances Fibonacci sequence by 2 terms.
 * `fib8` - also computes the n-th term of a Fibonacci sequence and also uses trace table with 2 registers.
 But unlike the previous example, each step in the trace table advances Fibonacci sequence by 8 terms.
 * `mulfib` - a variation on Fibonacci sequence where addition is replaced with multiplication.
-The example uses a trace table with 4 registers, and each step in the trace table advances the sequence by 4 terms.
+The example uses a trace table with 2 registers, and each step in the trace table advances the sequence by 2 terms.
+* `mulfib8` - also computes the n-th term of the multiplicative Fibonacci sequence, but unlike the previous example, each step in the trace table advances the sequence by 8 terms.
+Unlike `fib8` example, this example uses a trace table with 8 registers.

-It is interesting to note that `fib` and `fib8` encode an identical computation but these different encodings have significant impact on performance.
-Specifically, proving time for `fib8` example is 4 times faster than for `fib` example, and also results in proofs which are about 15% smaller than in the `fib` example.

-We can make this optimization largely because the computation requires only additions (no multiplications).
-But as illustrated by `mulfib` example, when multiplications are involved, we need to introduce additional registers to record intermediate results (another option would be to increase constraint degree, but this is not covered here).
-This still improves prover performance, but the impact of the improvement is not as pronounced.
+It is interesting to note that `fib`/`fib8` and `mulfib`/`mulfib8` examples encode identical computations but these different encodings have significant impact on performance.
+Specifically, proving time for `fib8` example is 4x times faster than for `fib` example, while proving time for `mulfib8` example is about 2.4x times faster than for `mulfib` example.
+The difference stems from the fact that when we deal with additions only, we can omit intermediate states from the computation trace.
+But when multiplications are involved, we need to introduce additional registers to record intermediate results (another option would be to increase constraint degree, but this is not covered here).

+Additionally, proof sizes for `fib8` and `mulfib8` are about 15% smaller than for their "uncompressed" counterparts.

+These improvements come at the expense of slightly more complex proof verification: constraint evaluation now involves 4 times more work for each "compressed" example.
+But in case of Fibonacci sequences this additional work is negligible and has no measurable impact on verifier performance.

 You can run these examples like so:
 ```